idia640/presentations/week10/PITCHME.md

 ## Review

+- We believe what comes to mind easiest
+- We remember bad things better
+- We use anchors to estimate cost and effort
+- We like sure things and are averse to loss - but liklihood matters

+Note:

+Prior learning points:
 - Smart brains are lazy
 - We are pattern matchers
 - 98% of brain activity supports unconscious processes